fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

   Create and query for objects using object-oriented API.

-  Access the “columns in the database table” using @NSManaged vars on those objects.
+  Access the "columns in the database table" using @NSManaged vars on those objects.

 ### Visual Map